 Check out these posts: Need stress relief?
-Try the 4 A’s, 3 simple strategies to help you focus and de-stress, 3 ways to become more stress resilient, 5 ways to bring play back into your life, Adapt to put stress in its place
+Try the 4 A’s, Relaxation techniques: Try these steps to reduce stress, 3 ways to become more stress resilient, 5 ways to bring play back into your life, Adapt to put stress in its place

 Follow @MayoClinic on Twitter.

 Just when I thought I reached my cap on newsletters, the HuffPost hit me with “The Good Life” and I hit back with the subscribe icon free of shame or stress.